Ec(h)o: V. postlude (2023)

 Viola - Sean Neukom

-Written for members of the Beo String Quartet as part of the 2017 Charlotte New Music Festival (NC, USA), "A Sharper Breath" is the first in a set of intended miniatures for varying configurations of string quartet.
+Written for members of the Beo String Quartet as part of the 2017 Charlotte New Music Festival (NC, USA), A Sharper Breath is the first in a set of intended miniatures for varying configurations of string quartet.
 The piece is, in essence, a representation of inhaling and exhaling after hearing bad news.

-A Storm, A City (2017) | Before The Storm
+A Storm, A City: I. Before The Storm (2017)

 Cello - Nikki Edgar

-Before The Storm is the first part of A Storm, A City.
-This scene depicts the muffled echoes of a distant storm resonating through Melbourne's city streets.
-The cello navigates the, at times, dense electronics part by progressing through a series of notated phrases and boxed notations that correspond to specific timings.
+"Before The Storm" is the first part of A Storm, A City, a three-part work for cello and electronics.
+This first part, or scene, depicts the muffled echoes of a distant storm resonating through Melbourne's city streets.
+The cello navigates the, at times, dense electronics part by progressing through a series of notated phrases and boxed notations that correspond to specific timings against the fixed electronics.

 Cello - Zhu En Li